brodriguesneto/packer-builds/README.md

 cd packer-builds
 ```

-Choose a template, for instance vagrant-template-ubuntu.json an on of its varfiles:
+Choose a template, vagrant-template-ubuntu.json for instance and one of its varfiles:

 ```sh
 # Validate the JSON template